-Suggested Guidelines for Departmental P&T Committee
+Guidelines for Departmental P&T Review

 - Minimum number of voting members: 3

-- The Department P&T Committee may include faculty from outside the department (from elsewhere in the School of Medicine or on Grounds).
+- The department P&T committee may include faculty from outside the department (from elsewhere in the School of Medicine or on Grounds).